 There are also two schools that offer unique online master’s in communication programs.
 Penn State World Campus in conjunction with the Donald P. Bellisario College of Communications at Penn State University offers an Online Master of Professional Studies in Strategic Communications featuring classes in research methods for strategic communications, multimedia content creation and delivery, digital media analytics, social media communications, and leadership in strategic communications.
 Students of this program must complete a capstone project that involves developing a practical campaign for an organizational, political, or social cause.

-In addition to its campus-based Master of Science in Globalization and Development Communication, Temple University offers an Online Master of Science in Communication Management with areas of specialization in Conflict Management and Dispute Resolution, and Strategic Communication and Cross-Cultural Leadership.
+In addition to its campus-based Master of Science in Globalization and Development Communication, Temple University offers an online Master of Science in Communication Management with optional certificates in Conflict Management and Dispute Resolution; Public Relations; and Strategic Communication and Cross-Cultural Leadership.
 Classes in this program cover concepts in crisis communication and management, government relations, international communication, image and reputation management, and audience diversity.
 Students are required to complete a master’s thesis or capstone project through which they investigate a professional issue at their place of employment or in a different setting relevant to their interests or career goals.

 In addition to in-state online master’s in communication programs, there are many out-of-state schools that also offer programs that accept online students from Pennsylvania.
-To learn more about these programs, including their potential geographical restrictions and campus visits requirements (only for some schools), please refer to our Online Masters in Communication Programs page.
-In addition to providing detailed information on these programs, this page also features a comprehensive directory of all accredited online master’s in communication programs available in the nation.
+To learn more about online programs, please refer to our Online Master’s in Communication Programs page.

 Edinboro University of Pennsylvania(Edinboro)